Blog | Zenventory

 As a 3PL, you know how important it is to connect with your client’s online marketplaces.
 Therefore, the integrations a WMS supports will be a huge factor of what application you choose to go with.

-Tip: Before you decide on the WMS for your business, make sure that they support your integrations or have a game plan of how to make the different platforms talk to each other.
+Tip: Before you decide on the WMS for your business, make sure that they support your integrations or have a plan to connect different platforms.

 Though implementing a WMS in your 3PL operation can bring many benefits, it can also present some challenges.
 Here are common challenges 3PLs face during WMS implementation and how you can overcome them.